 - The parish of Little Catworth (or 'Catworth') was part of the St. Neots Union (for Poor Law administration).

-- Births and Deaths registered in the St. Neots Union Workhouse (1913 - 1952) are available as fiche set D11 from the Huntingdonshire FHS.
+- Births and Deaths registered in the St. Neots Union Workhouse (1913 - 1952) are available as fiche set D11 from the Cambridgeshire and Huntingdonshire FHS.